|

 If your master contains any form of sampling you are required to purchase Master Use Licensing and include proof-of-purchase with your project.
 Sampling a portion of another artist's work, regardless of the length, from TV shows, movies, commercial sound bites, or music and video clips of any kind, requires Licensing.
 The owner will generally request information about the number of discs you are making and the countries where you intend to distribute, and will often charge you a fee.

-If you are a musician who has recorded a cover version of someone else's song, you need to get a mechanical license authorizing you to reproduce their composition.
-You can find out who owns the copyright by contacting ASCAP, BMI, or SESAC.
-Then either contact the owner directly and negotiate your own rate, or contact the Harry Fox Agency and pay the prevailing statutory rate of 9.10¢ for songs five minutes or less, or 1.75¢ per minute or fraction thereof over five minutes.
+If you are a musician who has recorded a cover version of someone else’s song, you need to get a mechanical license authorizing you to reproduce their composition.
+You will have to get a separate license for each song and each format configuration (CD, digital download, ringtone).
+The prevailing statutory rate is 9.10¢ for songs five minutes or less, or 1.75¢ per minute or fraction thereof over five minutes.

 If you do not own the rights to any content on your master you must also submit a completed Audio Manufacturing Agreement or a contract authorizing you to reproduce the content.